Nicaragua's Ortega set to win election that U.S. blasts as 'pantomime' - Up News Info

 In a Sunday post on social media, the Ortega-allied electoral authority celebrated more than 200 “election companions” from 27 countries plus 600 journalists of all nationalities covering the vote, without providing details.

 International observers from the EU and the Organization of American States were not allowed to participate.
-(Reporting by Daina Beth Solomon; Additional reporting by Diego Ore and Alvaro Murillo; Writing by David Alire Garcia; Editing by Daniel Flynn, Chizu Nomiyama and Peter Cooney)
+(Reporting by Daina Beth Solomon; Additional reporting by Diego Ore and Alvaro Murillo; Writing by David Alire Garcia; Editing by Daniel Flynn, Chizu Nomiyama, Peter Cooney and Michael Perry)

 Advertisement